-Thus, for the Company's Executive Directors and members of the Executive Committee, the weighting of each of the three performance criteria would be as follows: 50% of the allocations would be subject to the internal PRO performance condition, 20% would be subject to the internal CSR performance condition and 30% would be subject to the external TSR performance condition.
+Thus, for the Company's Executive Directors and members of the Executive Committee, the weighting of each of the three performance criteria would be as follows: 50% of the allocations would be subject to the internal PRO performance condition, 20% would be subject to the internal CSR performance condition.
+For the other beneficiaries, the weighting would be as follows: 80% of the allocations would be subject to the internal CSR performance condition.
 For the other beneficiaries, the weighting would be as follows: 80% of the allocations would be subject to the internal PRO performance condition and 20% would be subject to the internal CSR performance condition.

 The Board of Directors has decided to align the performance conditions of the Company's Executive Directors and the members of the Executive Committee combining internal and external conditions and by also including a corporate responsibility criterion, taking into account the importance of the Group's roadmap in this area.
 For other beneficiaries, it also appeared important to introduce a corporate responsibility criterion in addition to the PRO criterion to which they were previously subject.
 The vesting period for the shares would be of at least three years.